bsgbryan/madulsaurus/docs/overview.md

 ## Goals

-1. Make testing so easy it's actually fun
+1. Make testing so easy it's fun
-1. Everything should be opt-in
+1. Everything is opt-in
-1. Defining and using maduls should be so simple it feels like cheating
+1. Defining and using maduls is so simple it feels like cheating

 ### Fun testing